Grimsby: Airport

-Humberside Airport is 14 mi west of Grimsby and mainly caters for charter holidays.
+Humberside Airport (HUY) is 14 mi west of Grimsby and mainly caters for charter holidays and service to Amsterdam Schiphol (AMS) for international connections.
 It is popular for general aviation, with five flying clubs based there.

 Sport

 Football

-The local football team Grimsby Town F.C., nicknamed The Mariners, has played in League Two, the fourth tier of English football, since its promotion from the Vanarama National League in the 2021/22 season.
+Grimsby Town F.C., nicknamed The Mariners, has played in League Two, the fourth tier of English football, since its promotion from the Vanarama National League in the 2021/22 season.
 Its ground is Blundell Park in Cleethorpes.
 It is the oldest professional football team in Lincolnshire and one of the oldest in the country, being formed in 1878 as Grimsby Pelham, with a home ground on land off Ainslie Street.

-During the 1930s Grimsby Town played in the English First Division, then the highest level of the domestic game in England.
-It also appeared in two FA Cup semi-finals in the 1930s: in 1936 (against Arsenal) and in 1939 (against Wolverhampton Wanderers).
+In the 1930s Grimsby Town played in the English First Division, then the highest level of the domestic game in England.
+Grimsby played in two FA Cup semi-finals in the 1930s: in 1936 against Arsenal, and in 1939 against Wolverhampton Wanderers.
 The latter semi-final was held at Old Trafford, Manchester, and the attendance (76,962) is still a record for the stadium.

-Grimsby Town was relegated on 7 May 2010 to the Football Conference, losing its status as a League club.
+In May 2010, Grimsby Town was relegated to the Football Conference, losing its status as a League club.
 It returned to the Football League after gaining promotion via the National League play-off final in 2016, beating Forest Green Rovers 3–1 at Wembley Stadium.
 The team reached the FA Cup quarter-finals in 1987 and in 1998 won the Auto Windscreens Shield and the second division play-off final.
 Notable former managers include Bill Shankly, Lawrie McMenemy and Alan Buckley.

+On 27 August 2025, Grimsby successfully defeated Manchester United in the 2nd round of the EFL Cup, drawing them 2-2 in regulation and then beating them 12-11 on penalties with Bryan Mbuemo missing the final penalty.

 Blundell Park's Main Stand is the oldest in English professional football.
 It opened in 1899, although only the present foundations date from that time.
 There have been plans to relocate the club to a new stadium, including one at the side of Peaks Parkway in Grimsby.

 Grimsby Borough F.C. is a football club established in 2003 and based in Grimsby.
 It belongs to the Northern Counties East League Division One.